Posted on Mar 20, 2017 in Personal Injury by Joanne Clancy

 If you are unlucky enough to suffer an injury or fall ill whilst abroad, do all you can whilst you are there by taking photographs, reporting the accident or illness and asking witnesses for contact details.
 Upon your return home you should contact your lawyer as soon as possible to allow time for proper consideration of all the added complications that can be thrown in the mix from overseas destinations.

-If you have been injured or fallen ill whilst abroad or you have any questions relating to the above article or a similar topic then telephone our Joanne Clancy on 01382 346799 or firstname.lastname@example.org for advice on making a claim for compensation.
-Alternatively, contact any member of the Personal Injury team on 01382 229111.
+If you have been injured or fallen ill whilst abroad or you have any questions relating to the above article or a similar topic please contact Joanne Clancy for advice on making a claim for compensation using the details below.